DiamondLightSource/blueapi/docs/how-to/add-plans-and-devices.rst

 * A Github repository
 * A local directory with a ``pyproject.toml`` file or similar.

-The easiest place to put the code is a repository created with the `python skeleton`_.
+The easiest place to put the code is a repository created with the `python-copier-template`_.
 Which can then become any of the above.

-.. seealso:: Guide to setting up a new Python project with an environment and a standard set of tools: `New Skeleton Project Tutorial`_
+.. seealso:: Guide to setting up a new Python project with an environment and a standard set of tools: `Create a new repo from the template`_

 For development purposes this code should be installed into your environment with